DatesJune 27 - July 17July 2 - July 22Later DepartureJuly 25 - August 14

 Learn about the root causes of the issues facing the community.
 You’ll work hand-in-hand with local community members to create and work on sustainable solutions.

 From a Jungle Lodge on the bank of the Napo River, participate with the Quechua on a community development project.
-Learn about subsistence farming from the indigenous people.
+Learn about life in the Amazon from the indigenous people.
 Help locals with a project such as maintaining a nature trail.

 About the Quechua Community